Blockchain-Learning-Group/dapp-fundamentals/README.md

  })
    ```

-   - And the method to update the ui when a user is added, add an appendUser method to append the user to the table.
-[Solution](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/d85c94b7d0088e2a7ccb3bc4b4582e361684453b/solutions/Hub/app/client/js/home.js#L1073)
+   - And the method to update the ui when a user is added, add an appendUser method to append the user to the table. [hub-template/app/client/js/home.js#L819](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/d85c94b7d0088e2a7ccb3bc4b4582e361684453b/solutions/Hub/app/client/js/home.js#L1073)
    ```
+   // ~Line 819
    /**
     * Append a new user to the contributors tables.
     * @param  {Array} userData Array of user info